Type-dependent irreversible stochastic spin models for genetic regulatory networks at the level of promotion-inhibition circuitry: Type-dependent stochastic spin models

-The transition rates (\ref{rates}) depend only on the energy difference of the single site that flips, not on the global energy difference caused by the flip.
-From the vantage point of the flipping site, it is as if the rest of the system acted as a heat reservoir that goes unperturbed by the flip---only subsequent flips will eventually notice the change.
-This diverts from the usual recipe and has the important consequence that the stationary states of the model will not be distributed according to the Gibbs measure $\mu_{\rm G}(\bm{\eta}) \propto \exp(-H(\bm{\eta}))$, although there may be some function of $\bm{\eta}$, different from $H(\bm{\eta})$, that renders a Gibbs-like stationary distribution for the model.
-For reversible stochastic spin models, single-site transition rates given by $c_{i}^{a}(r,s)(\bm{\eta}) = \Theta (\Delta_{i}^{a}(r,s)(\bm{\eta}))$ guarantee that the stationary state will be distributed according to $\mu_{\rm G}(\bm{\eta})$.
-For symmetric interactions, $J_{ij}^{ab} = J_{ij}^{ba}$, we obtain from eqs.~(\ref{self}) and (\ref{others}) that $\Delta_{i}^{a}(r,s)(\bm{\eta}) = 2\Delta_{i}^{a}(r,s)(\bm{\eta} \rightarrow i)$, and the two prescriptions coincide up to a factor of 2.
-So, why should one pick the transition rates given by eq.~(\ref{rates}) instead of those that guarantee that the system will relax to its equilibrium Gibbs distribution?
-The answer is that the rates in eq.~(\ref{rates}) lead to forward Kolmogorov equations that, in the mean field approximation---corresponding to a well-stirred solution---and in the limit of a large number of particles are equivalent to a dynamical system $\dot{\bm{x}}_{t} = V(\bm{x}_{t})$ for the density profile $\bm{x}_{t} \in \mathbb{R}^{\mathcal{E}}$, with a smooth drift vector field $V(\bm{x}_{t}): \mathbb{R}^{\mathcal{E}} \to \mathbb{R}^{\mathcal{E}}$ of the form $f(\bm{x}_{t}) - g(\bm{x}_{t})$.
-The rates given by eq.~(\ref{rates}) are thus the ones that correctly establish the connection between the microscopic description in terms of the Markov jump process governed by $H(\bm{\eta})$ and the macroscopic description in terms of rate equations.
-This result was obtained in \cite{jordao} and is mildly related with results first obtained by T.~Kurtz in the 1970s \cite{kurtz}, but the introduction of the type-dependent stochastic spin models (\ref{heta}) and the rates (\ref{rates}) is novel and provides a versatile modeling framework of independent interest.
+So, why should one pick the transition rates given by (\ref{rates}) instead of those that guarantee that the system will relax to its equilibrium Gibbs distribution?
+The answer is that the rates in (\ref{rates}) lead to forward Kolmogorov equations that, in the mean field approximation---corresponding to a well-stirred solution---and in the limit of a large number of particles are equivalent to a dynamical system $\dot{\bm{x}}(t) = \bm{V}(\bm{x}(t))$ for the density profile $\bm{x}(t) \in \mathbb{R}^{\mathpzc{S}}$, where $\mathpzc{S} = \prod_{a \in \mathpzc{T}}\mathpzc{S}_{a}$ and $\bm{V}(\bm{x}(t)): \mathbb{R}^{\mathpzc{S}} \to \mathbb{R}^{\mathpzc{S}}$ is a smooth vector field of the form $\bm{f}(\bm{x}(t))-\bm{g}(\bm{x}(t))$.
+The rates given by (\ref{rates}) thus allow us to establish a connection between the microscopic description in terms of the Markov jump process governed by $H(\bm{\eta})$ and macroscopic descriptions in terms of rate equations, although the rates obtained for $\bm{V}(\bm{x}(t))$ may not be related with the rates uniquely determined by the elementary chemical reactions, and the ensuing dynamical system may differ from the one obtained from the law of mass action \cite{mathbio,lea,erditoth}.
+This result was obtained in \cite{jordao} and is mildly related with results first obtained by T.~G.~Kurtz in the 1970s \cite{kurtz}, but the introduction of the type-dependent stochastic spin models (\ref{heta}) and the rates (\ref{rates}) is novel and provides a versatile modelling framework of independent interest.

+Recent work on asymmetric Ising models \cite{godreche,mariojo} and their relationship with non-equilibrium stationary measures for stochastic evolutions and their transitions from Gibbs to non-Gibbs measures and vice-versa through dynamic bifurcations \cite{nongibbs} may become of importance in the undestanding of the non-equilibrium stationary state properties of type-dependent stochastic spin models and related models.